opengeospatial/OGC-Web-API-Guidelines/README.md

 For Web-Applications use of “non-default” headers has performance pushback for cross-domain requests

     e.g. HTTP Authorization header on a cross-domain request causes execution of CORS (W3C Recommendation) => Pre-flight request…

+#### OBJECTIVE: Agree upon which information is to be carried by HTTP headers.

 ### Principle #10 - Pagination